jaanga/gestification/gestification-introduction.md

 Gestification has lots of live demos that all run in your browser.
 Just click and go.
 It's as easy as watching TV.

-And each app has source code available under the do-what-you-pleases [MIT License](http://en.wikipedia.org/wiki/MIT_License).
+And each app has source code available under the do-what-you-please [MIT License](http://en.wikipedia.org/wiki/MIT_License).

 <table>
 <tr>